-PROTOCOL 1: If it is expected that the cells have a low proliferation ability, use the low and high calibration controls, and perform an ATP standard curve from 0.01μ M to 1μ M. See Page 20.
+PROTOCOL 1: If it is expected that the cells have a low proliferation ability, use the low and high calibration controls and perform an ATP standard curve from 0.01μ M to 1μ M. See Page 25.
+Human bone marrow and cord blood and all animal bone marrow, with the exception of rat and sometime mouse, will fall into this group.

-PROTOCOL 2: If the cells are expected to have a high proliferation ability, use the low and extra high calibration controls, and perform an ATP standard curve from 0.03μ M to 3μ M. See Page 21.
+PROTOCOL 2: For human mobilized peripheral blood, rat and even mouse bone marrow and purified cell populations, use the low and extra high calibration controls and perform an ATP standard curve from 0.03μM to 3μM.
+See Page 26.

 It is important that the sample ATP values are within the limits of the ATP standard curve, otherwise the interpolation of Relative Luminescence Unit (RLU) values from the luminescence plate reader into ATP concentrations will not be accurate.
 If Protocol 2 has been used and values are not as high as 0.03μ M ATP, perform Protocol 1.
 In some cases, cell proliferation could be greater than 3μ M ATP.
 If ATP values from the samples are greater than 3μ M, it is recommended to dilute the sample with additional medium so that the values are within the ATP standard curve range.
-This may require removing an aliquot from the replicate wells, transferring the aliquot to new wells, and diluting each aliquot with additional medium.
+This may require removing an aliquot from the replicate wells, transferring the aliquot to a new wells and diluting each aliquot with additional medium.
 The replicate wells would then be reread.